parvninama/parvninama/README.md

 ## Hi there, I'm Parv

-I'm exploring open source by building things, fixing bugs, and learning as I go.
+I’m exploring open source by contributing, breaking things, fixing them, and learning along the way.
-I enjoy improving developer tools and workflows, and I’m always open to learning something new :)
+I enjoy working on developer tools and automation and I’m always open to learning something new :)

 ## GitHub Stats